 route("/", get("Hello world")).run()

-macro for rust'y templating, easy inline styling with built-in tailwind classes, simple client-server interactions with htmx and it's aliases, unlimited flexibility with hyperscript.
+html! macro for rust'y templating forked from maud, easy styling with built-in tailwind classes which are compiled into css inside html, simple client-server interactions with htmx and it's aliases, unlimited flexibility with hyperscript.
 Smooth UX without separate front-end stacks:

 html!{